-“Smokers also have increased rates of cancer and risk of stroke.
-It just affects so many organ systems.”
+Smoking affects coronary arteries and lungs, and smokers also have increased rates of cancer and risk of stroke.

 The healthiest people in the study maintained a body mass index (BMI)—a ratio of height to weight that measures body mass—of less than 25.